apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/backup-and-restore/backup-and-restore-for-postgresql-standalone.md

 7. (Caution) Delete the PostgreSQL cluster and clean up the backup.
 ⚠ Data deleted here is only for test.
-In real senario, deleting backup is a critallt high risk operation.
+In real scenarios, deleting backup is a critallt high risk operation.

     :::note